harryreyesnieva/harryreyesnieva.github.io/projects.md

 Instituted major modifications to and evaluated a pre-existing EHR utility to incorporate expanded data quality indicators at 33 Harvard PEPFAR sites in Nigeria.
 With this utility, central and site-level data managers are able to better monitor and improve data completeness, validity, accuracy, and currency.

 # Funding Information
+*Current*
+**Development and Evaluation of a Disparities Reduction and QI Bundle to Improve Completion of Pre-Transplant Evaluation in a Learning Health System**
+Learning Health System and Health Justice Research and Training Award
+Co-Investigator (PI: Husain)
+Aim: To identify patients at high risk for delayed kidney pre-transplant clinical evaluation using machine learning, target them for enhanced monitoring and engagement, and provide direct support to mitigate roadblocks contributing to delays.

 *Past*
 **A Multicenter Randomized Controlled Trial of Pharmacist-Directed Transitional Care to Reduce Post-Hospitalization Utilization**
 National Institute on Aging (NIA) R01 AG 058911-01